River707/llvm-project/mlir/docs/PDLL.md

 #### Results

 The results section corresponds to the result types of the operation.
-This section of an operation expression may be elided, in which case the result types are not constrained in any way.
+This section of an operation expression may be elided, which within a `match` section means that the result types are not constrained in any way.
+If elided within a `rewrite` section, the results of the operation are inferred.
 When present, the result types of an operation expression are interpreted in the following ways:

 1) A single instance of type `TypeRange`: